Home/ Resources / Projects / CIA Cryptonyms / bigram: KM / cryptonym: KMWAAHOO

 157-10005-10228: TESTIMONY OF E. HOWARD HUNT, 10 JAN 1976

 In 1954, E. Howard Hunt was the Chief of the division of political and psychological (PP) warfare affairs for Southeast Europe: Albania, Rumania, Greece, Yugoslavia, Trieste and Bulgaria.
 The CIA was having difficulties with King Zog's guard unit in West Germany that would parachute into Albania - they were disappearing and not coming back.
 Hunt alleged that Kim Philby was the cause.
 Col Boris Pash, rumored to be in charge of CIA "wet affairs" - assassinations - was sought out for his expertise.
 Hunt came away with the impression that "wet affairs" was the "only function" for Pash.
 The stories he had heard about Pash were "kidnappings" - in West Germany and West Berlin.
 Pash was directly responsible to the head of the PP staff.
-Those heads in that era were Tracy Barnes, John Baker, or REDACTED. (pages 11-26 of 101).
+Those heads in that era were Tracy Barnes, John Baker, or Lewis W. Thompson. (pages 11-26 of 101).
 Organizational charts at pages 96-98 of 101.
 Hunt thought Jim Angleton and Bill Harvey (Chief of Berlin station) would have had knowledge of Pash.

 Contributors: